adamsimms/windows/README.md

 ## Dependencies

 Security-sensitive HTTP libraries (`requests`, `urllib3`, `certifi`, `idna`) are pinned to current releases and require Python 3.10+.
 Run `./setup.sh` after pulling dependency updates to refresh your local `venv/`.

-## Upgrading from Python 3.7

-This repo previously committed a Python 3.7 `venv/`.
-That has been removed.
-After pulling the latest `main`, run `./setup.sh` to recreate the environment with a supported Python version.